elioamerolle/NeuralNet/README.md

 * tqdm (4.64.1): Imports loading bar to track progress
 * termcolor (1.1.0): Gives color to some terminal text

-It may be difficult to find a version of python that supports all of these packages with these exact versions.
-I recommend trying to install them without the version with python 3.7.
+If you do not have conda it may be difficult to find a version of python that supports all of these packages with these exact versions.
+I recommend trying to installing python 3.7 and the dependencies without the versions numbers.

 Once you have completed the installation process you can run the project by running